 The memo bars in the Work Diary are color-coded to indicate the status of that billing segment.

-- Dark blue: Auto tracked time, billable on hourly contracts
+- Dark green: Auto-tracked time, billable on hourly contracts

-- Light blue: Manual time, billable on hourly contracts
+- Light green: Manual time, billable on hourly contracts

 - Red: Time over the weekly limit agreed with your client.
 Not billable.